 Helping the Most Vulnerable

-Faculty in the Department of Health Oucomes and Policy employ rigorous science to help the most vulnerable in our society, including children, low-income families, those who have experienced health disparities and those with chronic conditions and comorbidities.
+Faculty in the Department of Health Oucomes and Implementation Science employ rigorous science to help the most vulnerable in our society, including children, low-income families, those who have experienced health disparities and those with chronic conditions and comorbidities.
 Below you will find a small selection of stories about our efforts in these arenas.

 Toxic Stress: Uncovering connections between trauma and poor health in children

 Scientists have long known that children who experience stressful events are more likely to face health problems as adults; however, a new study from Melissa Bright, Ph.D. and assistant research scientist in the Department of Health Outcomes and Biomedical Informatics, reveals that childhood trauma has drastic and almost immediate effects.